Avalon Ballroom: Description

 The Avalon Ballroom occupied the two top floors of the multi-story building at 1268 Sutter.
 An L-shaped, second-floor balcony surrounded the first-floor along the south and western walls, and the dance area was in front of the elevated stage in the northeast corner where musicians performed.
 The entrance doors were downstairs, and opened onto Sutter Street.

-The Family Dog on the Great Highway, at 2125 Pine Street was a hippie commune, which hosted dances and events, eight blocks from the Avalon, frequented by Helms and his friends.
+The Family Dog, at 2125 Pine Street was a hippie commune, which hosted dances and events, eight blocks from the Avalon, frequented by Helms and his friends.
 The Avalon was not as large as the Winterland Arena or The Fillmore, which had been used by Helms before Bill Graham allegedly violated their partnership agreements.
 However, the Avalon had the capacity of up to 500.
 The ballroom was 80 to 100 ft by 160 to 180 ft.
 This area included the stage, which was 40 to 50 ft wide.
 The dance floor could accommodate several hundred dancers.
 An omnipresent light show was created by several local lighting companies.